CSCfi/csc-user-guide/docs/support/tutorials/helmi_quick.md

 	- Printing results such that results are returned to LUMI (TBD) -->

 In order to efficiently use Helmi, some knowledge of the underlying system architecture and topology is needed.
 [Helmi's topology is described here](../../../computing/helmi/) and the examples below show how this topology is utilised to improve results.
+Further details on [Running jobs on Helmi can be found here](../../../computing/running/running-on-helmi/).

 ### Qiskit